Want to jump straight to the answer? The best multi-line phone system for small businesses is Nextiva X-835.

 - Yealink W52P — Best for cordless correspondence

 Running a small business is challenging enough without your phone system adding to the challenge.
-Investing in a multi-line phone system makes internal and external communication much easier than a single-line handset.
+Investing in a multi-line phone system makes internal and external communication much easier than with a single-line handset.

 I’ve covered the benefits and tradeoffs for each one below.
 Find the best deal on a new multiline phone system today.